 The Vincarta selection from Valpolicella

 We found a winery, run by women, that we thought was fantastic: Piccoli.
 They are passionate about high-quality winemaking but with a modern and ambitious approach.
 Truly a hidden treasure.
-We are the only people importing their wine into the UK and we have four lovely choices:
+We are the only people importing their wine into the UK and we have two lovely choices: